MaxenceGiraud/ucb-nonstationary/README.md

-# ucb-nonstationary
+# On Upper-Confidence Bound Policies for Non-Stationary Bandit Problems

-On Upper-Confidence Bound Policies for Non-Stationary Bandit Problems
+Implementation of the paper by Aurélien Garivier and Eric Moulines, On Upper-Confidence Bound Policies for Non-Stationary Bandit Problems

+## Usage

+## TODO